 SECOND SATURDAY SAFARIS

 We’re excited to bring back this outdoor education series, open to adults and families alike.
-Each workshop offers a deep dive into the ecology of our protected greenspace, highlighting the importance of the species that call Blue Heron home.
+Each workshop offers a deep dive into the ecology of our protected greenspace, highlighting the importance of the species that call Blue Heron home and other elements that make the Preserve a hidden gem.

 On the second Saturday of each month from 10 am to noon, we’ll gather at the Preserve with guest experts for engaging talks and guided walks through the trails.
 It’s a chance to deepen your understanding of the natural world, connect with passionate experts, and experience the beauty of Blue Heron in a new way.